The next EACVI TOE exam: Take it from anywhere!

 Cancellation policy and conditions

-If a participant wishes to cancel his/her registration to the certification exam, he/she should contact us.
+If a participant wishes to cancel his/her registration for the certification exam, he/she should contact us.

 Please take careful note that the cancellation policy on refunds is as follows:

-Should a candidate not attend the edxam for whatever reasons, no further claims for reimbursement or waiving of fees can be made.
+Should a candidate not attend the exam for whatever reason, no further claims for reimbursement or waiving of fees can be made.
 Similarly, no right to further claims or waiving of fees will arise should the ESC be obliged to alter the exam proceedings.

 Under no circumstances will the ESC be liable for indirect damages or costs.